DIDSR/LCD_CT/README.rst

     git clone https://github.com/DIDSR/LCD_CT

-Then open the LCD_CT directory in Matlab and run "demo_00_test_smalldata.m" to test the LCD estimation code .
+Then open the LCD_CT directory in Matlab or Octave and run `demo_01_singlerecon_LCD.m` to test the LCD estimation code .

-- Note that the LCD Phantom Creation code uses functions from Michigan Image Recosntruction Toolkit (MIRT).
-Following the following steps to make the MIRT functions ready in Matlab path to support the run of LCD phantom creation code:
+- Note that the LCD Phantom Creation code uses functions from `Michigan Image Reconstruction Toolkit (MIRT) <https://github.com/JeffFessler/mirt>`_.
+If it is not already installed, it will be downloaded and installed automatically.
+If this does not work, this can be done manusally:
 1) download MIRT from https://github.com/JeffFessler/mirt;
 2) Upzip MIRT to a local directory;
 3) In Matlab, Run the file "setup.m" in the MIRT local directory to add all the MIRT subdirectories to the MATLAB path;

-Then test whether the setup is successful by runing "demo_test_phantomcreation.m".
+To test whether the setup is successful, run `demo_test_phantomcreation.m`.

 - LCD_CT is compatible with Octave, however some functions such as `medfilt2` are not loaded by default, follow the command line instructions, e.g.: `pkg load image` to have `medfilt2` available, this only needs to be done once for a given Octave session.